Running a VM group with autoscaling using Terraform

 auto-group

-. - Go to the Monitoring tab.
+. - Navigate to the Monitoring tab.

 The chart Number of instances in zone shows how the number of instances changed in each availability zone.
-The chart Average CPU utilization in zone shows average CPU utilization in each availability zone. - Go to the Logs tab.
+The chart Average CPU utilization in zone shows average CPU utilization in each availability zone. - Navigate to the Logs tab.

 The page displays messages relating to the instance group autoscaling.